McShelby/hugo-theme-relearn/exampleSite/content/basics/installation/_index.en.md

 By opening the given file, you should see the property `chapter=true` on top, meaning this page is a _chapter_.

+By default all chapters and pages are created as draft.
+If you want to render these pages, remove the property `draft: true` from the metadata.

 ## Create your first content pages

 Then, create content pages inside the previous chapter.
 Here are two ways to create content in the chapter :